 I nodded.
 “Just a bum leg.
 I’ll be fine in a second.”

 Actually, I didn’t know if I would be.
-A deep, throbbing ache had settled into my hip joint.
+A deep, throbbing ache had settled into my hip.
 My knee wasn’t happy either.
 Between my fight in the elevator and my sprint down the nursing home hallway, I’d pushed myself too hard today.
-Sitting on a rock hard bench for the past hour only made it worse.
+Sitting on a rock-hard bench had only made it worse.

-Jakob took one look at my face and came over to me.
+Jakob took one look at my face and came over.
 “I got her,” he said to Emily.